 Non-enrolment is 2.4 times as frequent as underpayment, and it has been revealed that the The Pensions Regulator (TPR) has had to issue 2.8 times as many compliance notices, primarily aimed at non-enrolment, as unpaid contribution notices in 2019.

-The research was conducted over a period of three-years and included detailed exploration of labour market enforcement.
+The research was conducted over a period of four-years and included detailed exploration of labour market enforcement.
 It wanted to assess whether there are any ‘under-enrolment’ hotspots that need to be focused on.
 As a result, recommendations are being made to TPR to undertake more proactive enforcement of the auto-enrolment rules and the regulator is encouraged to act in a tougher and more speedy fashion when non-compliance is detected.